Steveztli/development-plan/personal-philosophy.md

 I also wanna become a smarter at people and be able to develop them for that I need to continue learning about soft skills and implementing it.
 I wanna be calmer, happier and more optimist for that I need to continue meditation/yoga and see if there are some training's on online course about those topics.

-Because my goal is to leave Belgium, English will become more important in my future, so getting better at it will be helpful in my job and my life.

 ---

 ## Private life